 CMMC Section 13-89.5 permits with the approval of an MCUP a reduction in required parking when it can be demonstrated that the City's nonresidential parking standard will exceed the demand of the actual use.
-The applicant has submitted an engineered traffic and parking study that evaluated the actual parking utilization and concluded that the project as designed is anticipated to have a surplus of one parking space.
-To determine peak parking requirements, the Study evaluated empirical parking demand data from three local comparable Raining Canes restaurants located in the cities of Costa Mesa, Laguna Hills, and Orange.
+The applicant has provided a traffic and parking study prepared by Stantec Consulting Services Incorporate (Stantec) that evaluated the actual parking utilization and concluded that the project as designed is anticipated to have a surplus of one parking space.
+To determine peak parking requirements, the Study evaluated empirical parking demand data from local comparable Raising Canes restaurants located in the cities of Costa Mesa and Laguna Hills.
 Data collection was taken at roughly five-minute intervals over an eight-hour window (11 AM to 7 PM) on a typical weekday (Thursday) and a weekend day (Saturday) in February 2023.
-The surveyed restaurants contained 31, 33, and 23 parking spaces respectively.
-However, the Orange site was excluded from this analysis, as it did not accurately reflect parking demand since customers were frequently observed utilizing parking from a nearby retail center.
+The surveyed restaurants contained 31 and 33 parking spaces, respectively.